ssbsukirat/medicine/Neurology/Alzheimer’s.md

 - setting of an emotional stimulus or physical exertion
 - During the attack, the individual is alert and communicative, general cognition seems intact, and there are no other neurologic signs or symptoms.
 - may seem confused and repeatedly ask about his or her location in place and time
+- ability to form new memories returns after a period of hours
+- cerebrovascular disease, epilepsy (7% in one study), migraine, or cardiac arrhythmias have all been implicated
+- Rare instances of permanent memory loss have been reported
+## ALS/parkinsonian/dementia complex of Guam
+- rare degenerative disease that has occurred in the Chamorro natives on the island of Guam
+- combination of parkinsonian features, dementia, and MND
+- the presence of NFTs in degenerating neurons of the cortex and substantia nigra and loss of motor neurons in the spinal cord
+- seed of the false palm tree,